fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

 - Medium: some supporting evidence, but still gaps.
 - High: strong, consistent, and well-corroborated across multiple sources.

-Goooddd luckk!
+And goooddd luckk on your threat intel journey!

 Anyway, if this content has any wrong information, please let me know.
 My DM at X (@frdfzi) are always open.
+See ya!